 If you are under investigation for arson, it is vitally important to consult a lawyer before speaking to law enforcement or arson investigators.

-If have been charged with arson in Harris County or any of the surrounding counties in Southeast Texas, contact James G. Sullivan and Associates for a free, confidential phone consultation at (281) 546-6428.
-James (Jim) Sullivan is an experienced trial lawyer who defends clients accused of property crimes.
+If have been charged with arson in Harris County, Fort Bend County, or Waller County, contact James G. Sullivan and Associates for a free, confidential phone consultation at (281) 546-6428.
+James Sullivan is an experienced trial lawyer who defends clients accused of property crimes.

 Arson Law in Texas

 According to Texas Penal Code Sec.
 28.02, a person commits arson if he or she starts a fire (regardless of whether the fire continues after ignition) or causes an explosion with intent to destroy or damage: